 Jonathan Small represents clients in complex commercial litigation.
-He focuses his practice on property and liability insurance coverage and bad faith litigation, appeals, and class actions.
-He is a member of the firm’s Insurance + Reinsurance and Appellate Groups.
+He focuses his practice on insurance coverage and bad faith litigation, unfair business practices claims, professional liability, class actions, and appeals.

 Insurance Coverage and Bad Faith Litigation

 Mr. Small litigates and advises clients on complex property insurance coverage issues and allegations of bad faith and unfair claim settlement practices arising out of large property losses.
 He is adept at working with expert witnesses in connection with these cases, including forensic accountants, architects, structural engineers, mechanical engineers, electrical engineers, cost estimators, and appraisers.
 Mr. Small contributes to the firm's Property Insurance Coverage Insights blog.

-Mr. Small is also experienced at litigating and advising clients on complex liability insurance coverage issues and allegations of bad faith and unfair claim settlement practices involving significant liability and professional liability claims.
-He has won pretrial dismissals of numerous liability insurance lawsuits, including two precedent setting liability cases that were affirmed on appeal to the First Circuit Court of Appeals.
+Mr. Small also litigates and advises clients on complex liability insurance coverage issues and allegations of bad faith and unfair claim settlement practices.
+He has won pretrial dismissals of numerous liability insurance and bad faith lawsuits, including two precedent setting cases affirmed on appeal to the First Circuit Court of Appeals.

 Mr. Small maintains an active appellate practice, primarily focused on insurance and unfair business practices cases.
 He has successfully briefed two precedent-setting liability insurance and bad faith cases in the First Circuit Court of Appeals.
-He has also argued and won appeals in the Massachusetts Appeals Court involving Chapter 93A claims and putative class actions, and the Connecticut Appellate Court involving CUTPA/CUIPA and related unfair business practices claims.
+He has also argued and won appeals in Massachusetts and Connecticut appellate courts in cases involving unfair business practices, class actions, and defamation claims.
 Mr. Small is a regular contributor to the firm’s Massachusetts Appellate Blog.

 Mr. Small has represented insurers and other business clients in class action lawsuits in a number of substantive areas, including property insurance coverage, liability insurance coverage, and federal telecommunications statutes.
 In those cases, he has conducted class related discovery and defeated attempts at class certification at the trial and appellate levels.